 E Single large atrioventricular valve

-A 65-year-old man has sudden onset of severe abdominal pain.
-Physical examination reveals his temperature is 37 C, heart rate 110/minute, respirations 25/minute, and blood pressure 145/100 mmHg.
+A 65-year-old man has sudden onset of severe abdominal pain that has persisted for 3 hours.
+Physical examination reveals his temperature is 37°C, heart rate 110/minute, respirations 25/minute, and blood pressure 145/100 mmHg.
 He has diminished pulses in the lower extremities.
 There is a pulsatile abdominal mass.
 His serum creatine kinase is not elevated.
 He has had fasting blood glucose measurements in the range of 140 to 180 mg/dL for over 20 years.
 Which of the following conditions is he most likely to have?

 A Superior mesenteric artery thrombosis